yhan/payment.gateway.checkout.com/README.md

   1. large number clients launched in parallel requesting payments
   1. large number of clients, plus large number of payment details, do parallel query on combination of the two.

+> In real world, above testing need fit realistic production scenario.

 when IGenerateBankPaymentId is configured as `NoDelay`, performances in Performance.xlsx.

 For read payments, 93100 parallel requests seem to be the limit of the system.
 We can configure proper max limit parallel calls to kestrel.

+Nevertheless, under burst situation
+- API does not crash
+- When clients disconnected by rejection of connection, other read/write operation continue to work well

 ```csharp
  .ConfigureKestrel((context, options) =>
    {